 Years ago, companies seemed to be in charge of employees’ career direction.
 Not anymore; people manage their career direction by changing careers if needed.

-Now it’s up to you to take charge of your career path, so take the reins and initiate action to reach your career goals and aspirations.
+Now it’s up to you to take charge of your career path.
+Take the reins and initiate action to reach your career goals and aspirations.

 Jobs used to come with some job security, but nowadays, you can become the victim of downsizing, budget cuts, or just be terminated when you least expect it.

-Without job security, it is up to you to manage your career direction.
+Without job security, it’s up to you to manage your career direction.
 If you are unhappy with your job, you either need to revitalize your current situation or make a career transition.
-It’s important to enjoy going to work each day, or at least not dread it.
+It’s essential to appreciate going to work each day, or at least not dread it.

 The Average Person Will Work for Seven Companies

 It is no longer the norm to stay with one company for your entire career.
-The average person will work for many different companies during their professional life.
-This is normal!
+It is normal for the average person to work for different companies throughout their life.

 Look out for your best interests.
-It is to your advantage to constantly ‘keep your ears open’ to new employment opportunities, especially in today’s economy.
-You need to be prepared if and when you get let go from your present position.
+It is to your advantage to always ‘keep your ears open’ to new employment opportunities, especially in today’s economy.
+Prepare yourself in advance, just in case you are released from your present position.

 Remember that as a professional, you should always be changing and evolving.
 Don’t get held down into one position for too long, as you will most likely end up being on the wrong end of a company downsizing.
 Stay one step or maybe three ahead of your company by reviewing your job security and happiness and ultimate long-term career direction.

 Be Ready to Act to Achieve Your Desired Career Direction

-To take ownership of your career success and happiness, make sure that you are keeping the proverbial ball in your court.
+Take ownership of your career success and happiness by keeping the proverbial ball in your court.
 You need to be calling the shots in your career.